ahsan856jalal/DeepMove/README.md

 overall_gmm_optical_classification.py, opencv_yolo.py and at the end preferential_combination.py to compute results

+# Video Tutorial for the Repo
+- You can follow videos in the 'Video_tutorial' folder.
 # Steps to reproduce paper results

 1: Clone the directory